Guide to Renting a Car in Iceland: All You Need to Know

 If you’re planning to travel the Ring Road, a very popular route that takes you around the entire island, with stops along some of the most inhabited areas and at some of the most popular points of interest, you would generally be safe to pick just about any type of vehicle (so long as you're travelling in the summer, spring or fall — but more on that below).
 We see many travellers renting campervans for Ring Road trips if they want to camp along the route; economy cars if they want to save a bit of money; or 4x4 vehicles, particularly during the winter months.

-If you want to visit the Westfjords, all vehicles are still permitted, but we generally recommended renting a 4x4 vehicle for these trips.
+If you want to visit the Westfjords, all vehicles are still permitted, but we generally recommend renting a 4x4 vehicle for these trips.
 The Westfjords are, all in all, a little more rugged than other parts of Iceland, so you’ll want to be properly prepared for whatever conditions come your way.

-Similarly, if you want to visit the Icelandic Highlands, you’ll definitely need a 4x4 vehicle, as the roads there are particularly treacherous under certain conditions — so much so that they’re not even open during the winter months!
+Similarly, if you want to visit the Icelandic Highlands, you’ll need a 4x4 vehicle, as the roads there are particularly treacherous under certain conditions — so much so that they’re not even open during the winter months!

 The Timing of Your Iceland Trip

-As mentioned above, you’ll also want to pick certain types of vehicles depending on the time of year you visit Iceland
+As mentioned above, you’ll also want to pick certain types of vehicles depending on the time of year you visit Iceland.

-During the summer, mid-May through August, you can take all types of cars along the Ring Road route of Iceland and feel pretty confident that you won’t run into any trouble.
+From mid-May through August, you can take all types of cars along the Ring Road route of Iceland and feel pretty confident that you won’t run into any trouble.
 Campervan, 4x4 vehicle, or economy car — they’ll all work just fine.

 If, though, you’re visiting the Westfjords or Highlands during the summer months, you’ll still want to play it safe and rent a 4x4 vehicle.
 Even during the summer months, the roads in these particular regions can be a little uncertain, and we always advise our customers to put safety first.

-During the Iceland winter, however, from November through March, we recommend our customers choose a 4x4 vehicle no matter where they’re planning to travel in the country.
+From November through March, we recommend our customers choose a 4x4 vehicle no matter where they’re planning to travel in the country.
 The Icelandic road conditions during the winter months can be icy, snowy, and hazardous, and a 4x4 vehicle is necessary.

 Keep in mind, too, that many areas and roads in Iceland are closed during the winter months.
 This is extremely common in the Westfjords and is always the case in the Icelandic Highlands, which are closed completely to visitors through the winter.